 One bad decision can have devastating effects.

-Beverly’s Hot Tips For National Drunk and Drugged Driving Prevention Month:
+Beverly’s Hot Tips For National Drunk Driving Prevention Month:

 Really, it is one simple tip.
 Don’t be that person who makes the bad decision.